VictorTaelin/Caramel/README.markdown

 ## Lambdas

 Lambda Calculus's lambdas are anonymous, single argument functions.
-Caramell's lambda syntax allows creating anonymous functions with multiple named variables separated from the body by an arrow.
+Caramel's lambda syntax allows creating anonymous functions with multiple named variables separated from the body by an arrow.

 Example: